xrdocs/software-management/_blogs/2016-10-24-using-ztp-to-install-chef.md

 **Visibility:** Configuration management tools include auditing and reporting capabilities, changes can be automatically logged in all relevant tracking systems.

 ## Chef Infrastructure
+Chef requires the follwing components a server, one or more workastation and one or more nodes, The instruction below used Ubuntu Xenial for both the server and the workstation to mange the IOS-XR nodes.
 ### Installing the Chef Server

 The Chef server is the central place that govern interaction between all workstations and managed nodes.
 Changes made in the workstations are uploaded to the Chef server, which is then accessed by the chef-client and used to configure individual nodes.